DekodeInteraktiv/imageshop/readme.txt

 We welcome both suggestions, discussions, and code!
 Check out the project source at https://github.com/DekodeInteraktiv/imageshop

 == Changelog ==

+= 1.1.1 (2025-02-21) =
+* Media filer: Fix a fatal error when the available interfaces list is empty.
+* Attachments: Import the new `AltText` attribute from the Imageshop API.
+* Translations: Updated when translations are loaded, to follow the best practice since WordPress 6.7
+* General: Updated tested with attributes.

 = 1.1.0 (2024-02-22) =
 * Search: Ignore image mime-types when the image is served by Imageshop, these are always valid and checked by the Imageshop API.